GrubbyGroo/opensourcebootcamp/windows/windows_install_git.md

 * Push your changes to Github

 If you find yourself struggling feel free to review the videos as many times as you need to.
 The goal is to be able to complete the challenges without any help and strictly from memory.

-You'll need this repository to move on to the next lecture.
-Good luck!